NAN EXCELLAPRO 1 vs NAN PRO 1 vs LACTOGEN PRO 1 - What's the difference?

 Protein is one of the most essential building blocks of your baby's growth.
 It supports physical growth by helping in the formation, repair and growth of tissues, and aiding muscle development.2-6

-Milk protein is made up of two components - whey and casein.7 Whey protein forms softer curds in the stomach and is generally considered easier to digest.8,9 Your pediatrician can help you understand more about this and its suitability for you and your infant.
+Milk protein is made up of two components - whey and casein7.
+Whey protein forms softer curds in the stomach and is generally considered easier to digest8-9, which is especially relevant for newborns whose digestive systems are still maturing.
+Your pediatrician can help you understand more about this and its suitability for you and your baby.

 Your pediatrician can help you understand more about this and its suitability for you and your baby.

-DHA is particularly important for helping supporting brain development and visual function, while ARA helps supports growth and is involved in immune signaling.19,22-24 Your pediatrician can help you understand more about this and its suitability for you and your little one.
+DHA (Docosahexaenoic acid) helps important for supporting brain development and visual function, while ARA (Arachidonic acid) supports normal growth and is involved in immune signaling.
+19,22-24

 Vitamins & Minerals

-Vitamins are essential organic compounds that the body cannot produce in sufficient amounts on its own - they must come from the diet.25,26 Vitamins and minerals plays a distinct and critical role in your baby's growth, from brain development to bone strength to immune system function.27,28
+In the first six months, your baby is entirely dependent on milk for every nutrient.
+Vitamins are essential organic compounds that the body cannot produce in sufficient amounts on its own - they must come from the diet.
+Each vitamin plays a distinct and critical role in your baby's growth, from brain wiring to bone building to immune defense.

 Vitamin | Why Your Baby Needs It | On-Pack Amount (per 100g powder)* | Present In |